AsiiaPine/bicycle-orienteering_tracker/README.md

 The value can be changed by using the up and down buttons on the right side of the screen.

+To scroll between the rows, use the up and down buttons on the left side of the screen.

 The values will be saved when user changes frame from parameters to run.